appharbor/metric-reporter/README.md

 ## Custom Measurements

-Tracking anything that interests you is easy with the `metric-reporter` library.
-There are four primary helpers for the `MetricReporter` class available:
+Tracking anything that interests you is easy.
+There are four helpers available in the `MetricReporter` class:

 #### Increment